lucj/IoT-demo-project/README.md

 Those devices are really cheap and embeds a Linux distribution (or if its not there, it's easy to install one).
 Also, a lot of sensors can be attached to those devices, making them interacting with the external world a breaze.
+Having those devices send information over HTTP or other lower level network protocols is very easy.

+In this project, we will start by using a bash script to simulate the sending of temperature information.
-In this project, we will make things simpler and use a Raspberry PI that measures the temperature of its CPU and send this information every minute to our backend through a HTTP Post request.
+At the end, we will setup a real device, a Raspberry PI, to get real temperature and send it to our backend.
-The python script that performs those action will be provided.

-Note: if you do not have a Raspberry (yet!), no problem as we will also provide a simulator that will work totally fine.

 ## Backend

 The backend is a HTTP API that
-- receives the data sent by the device (or by the simulator)
+- receives the data
 - exposes those data to the external world

 The data received are stored in [InfluxDB](https://github.com/influxdata/influxdb) that is a great database dedicated to time serie data.

+The visualisation is done with [Grafana](http://grafana.org), an excellent tool to build metrics and analytic dashboards.

-The current implementation of the backend is done with Node.js but Python, Java and any other programming languages can be considered.
+The example implementation of the backend is done with Node.js but Python, Java and any other programming languages will also be used in a near future.
 Pull Request are welcome shall you want to provide an implementation in another language.

 # Status